-Tenuta di Sesta is an estate winery in Località Sesta (hence the name) in the south-south-east Montalcino in Tuscany, Italy.
-Its main wines are Rosso di Montalcino DOC and Brunello di Montalcino DOCG.
+Tenuta di Sesta is an estate winery in Località Sesta (hence the name) in Castelnuovo dell’Abate in the south-south-east Montalcino in Tuscany, Italy.
+It makes Rosso di Montalcino DOC and Brunello di Montalcino DOCG red wines.
 In 2014 the USA was the main market for the wines.

 Background: The Sesta estate was acquired by Felice and Giovanni Ciacci, two brothers from Castelnuovo dell’Abate, in 1850.
 They further expanded the estate by buying the surrounding property from the Grassi family, also from Montalcino.
 Over time the estate has diminished in size.
 The first bottles of Brunello from the Sesta estate were produced by Giuseppe Ciacci, father of the current owner, Giovanni, in 1966 (labelled ‘Vino Brunello’), the year in which Brunello was first recognized as DOC (now DOCG).
 At the time, there were only twelve local bottlers and, for this reason, the Sesta estate is deemed as one of the historic estates in the territory of Montalcino.
 In 1995 the original estate was divided among family members creating both Tenuta di Sesta under Giovanni Ciacci, and Collosorbo Tenuta di Capraia under Giovanni Ciacci’s sister Giovanna.
 Giovanni Ciacci’s son Andrea Ciacci.
 Giovanni’s daughter Francesca (her baby is Alessandro) handles winegrowing and winemaking (with Lorenzo Landi consulting).